muditrastogi/raspi-scouting-package/README_WINDOWS.md

 # Raspberry Pi Scouting Package - Windows Edition

-Windows-compatible version of the Raspberry Pi Scouting Package with USB camera support and automated setup.
+Clean, simplified Windows camera application for multi-camera recording and streaming.
+Focused on USB camera support with automated setup and user-friendly interface.

 ## 🎯 What This Is